Skip to main content

 Employed student psychiatric nurse (ESPN)

-Students enrolled in a BCCNM recognized entry-level registered psychiatric nursing program and who are in good standing may be eligible to apply for registration as an employed student psychiatric nurse (ESPN).
+Students enrolled in a BCCNM recognized entry-level registered psychiatric nursing program and who are in good standing may be eligible to apply for licensure as an employed student psychiatric nurse (ESPN).
 ESPNs carry out nursing activities which they have acquired the competence to safely perform as part of their entry-level nursing program and with supervision from a nurse.

 900 – 200 Granville St